 I arrived on site a few minutes early and caught a beautiful San Diego sunset from the parking lot – a perfect way to end my workday and begin the evening.
 There were about 11 women in attendance, each of them either suffering from PCOS or knowing someone who does.
 Dr. Killen’s presentation ran about 30 minutes and the remaining hour was an open-forum Q&A session.

 A quick overview of what I learned last night:

 What is PCOS

 PCOS can drastically effect fertility, because it can cause very irregular periods.
-Some women with PCOS only have their periods once every 2-3 months.
+Some people with PCOS only have their periods once every 2-3 months.
 And, unfortunately, there is a higher risk of miscarriage and other pregnancy complications…

-Women with PCOS may have a higher risk of developing other conditions in the long-run: endometrial cancer, Diabetes, impaired glucose tolerance, hypertension, cardiovascular disease, ovarian cancer, depression, anxiety, and sleep apnea.
+Those with PCOS may have a higher risk of developing other conditions in the long-run: endometrial cancer, Diabetes, impaired glucose tolerance, hypertension, cardiovascular disease, ovarian cancer, depression, anxiety, and sleep apnea.
 This isn’t a dooming realization – but if you do have PCOS, please talk to you doctor about steps you can take to strengthen your chances of not developing these conditions in the future.